Skip to main content

 I appreciate the thick leather uppers and simple flat sole.
 My experience with Superstars gives me confidence that these will be just as durable, if not more so.
 However, I've noticed that with many budget shoes priced below $80, there can be inconsistencies in stitching and stress points where the leather attaches to the sole.
 Some shoes have lasted for years, while others have fallen apart within months of minimal wear.

-If you can snag the Stan Smiths for $40 or less, they are a worthwhile addition to your shoe collection.
-They work well in rotation with other classics like Superstars, All-Stars, and Air Force 1s.
+Tip: If you can snag the Stan Smiths for $40 or less, they are a worthwhile addition to your shoe collection.
 Just be prepared for a lengthy break-in period; if you won’t wear them often, consider sizing up.

 After about 2-3 weeks, the Stan Smiths finally broke in and now fit like a glove.
 Initially, the break-in process was challenging; there were days I questioned my purchase due to discomfort, particularly on the side of my foot by my small toe.
 But now?
 I love them.
 They stay white with minimal effort, as a quick wipe with baby wipes keeps them looking fresh.